 Hamilton Avenue South.
 Each tower also utilizes a series of stepbacks to enhance transition to the abutting neighbourhood by providing a gradual change in height from the rear property line and limiting the mid-rise portions of the buildings within the 45-degree angular plane.
 The east tower is stepped back 3.2 metres above the fourth storey podium and an additional 7.0 metres above the ninth storey.
 As a result, the tower portion of the building is setback 27 metres from the south side of the public laneway to the north.
-There is also a notch in the northwest corner of tower portion of the building to achieve a minimum 20 metres of separation between the tower portion of the building and the shared property line with 425 Hamilton Avenue South (the nearest residentially zoned lot).
+There is also a notch in the northwest corner of tower portion of the building and the shared property line with 425 Hamilton Avenue South (the nearest residentially zoned lot).
 The west tower is stepped back 8.4 metres above the fourth storey podium and an additional 2.7 metres above the twelfth storey.
 Along Carling Avenue, the proposed buildings are situated along the front lot line and occupy most of the frontage, per the Urban Design Guidelines for Development along Arterial Mainstreets.